jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 There are many target user groups for the information produced.
 Some examples are scientists, operations teams and IT-development organizations.
-One crtitical group that is often overlooked is the sustainability assessment experts.
+One critical group that is often overlooked is the sustainability assessment experts.
 If they are not aware, don't understand or don't care about the produced sustainability metrics, the value of this work would be greatly diminished.